Your Horoscope This Week: July 30 to August 5, 2023

 Sag, the way you speak your truth is evolving in a way that may be surpassing your own understandings.
 This Aquarius full moon week may be one of the most unconventional weeks you’ve experienced so far this year.
 You may be reimagining every aspect of your life right now, and this lunation can take you to extremes by encouraging you to let go of everything you know and start over.
 While the temptation for rebirth is strong, keep in mind that Venus, the planet of love and magnetism, is currently retrograde in your fellow Fire sign of Leo until September, so not everything is as it seems.

-Mid-week the Pisces moon brings out your inner dreamer and might make it challenging for you to focus on mundane tasks.
-Take that as a sign to let go of as many responsibilities as you can — especially the ones you keep telling yourself you “have” to do — and indulge in life’s simple pleasures such as flying a kite, running on the beach, or cooking your favorite meal.
+Midweek, the Pisces moon brings out your inner dreamer and might make it challenging for you to focus on mundane tasks.
+Take that as a sign to let go of as many responsibilities as you can — especially the ones you keep telling yourself you "have" to do — and indulge in life’s simple pleasures such as flying a kite, running on the beach or cooking your favourite meal.
 Consciously allowing yourself downtime will reinvigorate you from the inside out, and by the time the moon enters Aries this Saturday you’re likely to feel physically and spiritually strong.

 Advertisement

-Note: Correction: This story originally included some information from previous horoscopes.
-This information has now been removed.
-We regret the error.